-Research and development (2020 - \$257,016; 2019 -\$nil)
+Research and development (2021 - \$285,027; 2020 -\$130,311)

-The Company recorded increased research and development expenditures compared to the three months ended October 31, 2019.
-Our contractors have completed initial testing and construction of the recycling pilot plant project.
-Additionally, a continuance of patent has been applied and billed.
-Our contractor is now focused on the treatment of third-party material on a laboratory scale and the optimization of the pilot plant project.
-The Company expects to see increased expenses towards research and development progressing towards testing, optimization, and commercialization of the RecycLiCoTM project.
-The Company has received funding from the National Research Council of Canada Industrial Research Assistance Program to offset research expenditure.
+The Company recorded increased research and development expenditures compared to the three months ended July 31, 2020.
+Our research and development contractor has been focused on the laboratory scale treatment of third-party waste cathode feedstock material, the optimization of cathode precursor material synthesis, the modelling and design of the demonstration plant project, and Wenden Stockpile Reclamation and Advanced Material Processing project for US Governments Defense Logistics Agency.
+The Company expects to see increased expenses towards research and development progressing towards construction of demonstration plant and commercial design of the RecycLiCoTM plant.
+The Company has received funding from the National Research Council of Canada Industrial Research Assistance Program and United States Defense Logistics Agency (DLA) to offset research expenditure.

-Share-based payments (2020 - \$270,773; 2019 - \$201,044)
+Share-based payments (2021 - \$9,052,949; 2020 - \$304,376)

 The Company recorded increased share-based payments of newly awarded stock-based compensation as per Black Scholes model.
+Additional detail on the financings is set out below under "Liquidity and Capital Resources".

-Analysis of balance sheet items for the period ended October 31, 2020
+Analysis of balance sheet items - July 31, 2021

-Cash and cash equivalents increased from \$279,949 as at July 31, 2020 to \$1,317,802 as at October 31, 2020.
-The Company continues to seek sources of private placement financings and joint venture partners in our capital project expenditures.
-In October 2020, the Company closed two tranches of a non-brokered private placement totalling \$1,329,184.
+Cash and cash equivalents increased from \$279,949 as at July 31, 2020 to \$5,928,645 as at July 31, 2021.
+The Company continued to seek sources of private placement financings and joint venture partners in our capital project expenditures.
+In July 2021, the filed preliminary short form base shelf prospectus with British Columbia Securities Commission enabling the Company to offer up to \$25 million of common shares.

-Amounts receivable decreased from \$21,515 as at July 31, 2020 to \$13,099 as at October 31, 2020.
-These are primarily Goods and Services Input tax credits receivable. \$5,079 of GST refund was received in August 2020.
+Amounts receivable increased from \$21,515 as at July 31, 2020 to \$119,219 as at July 31, 2021.
+The amount includes \$24,960 receivable from the U.S. Defense Logistics Agency and \$94,410 for Goods and Services Input tax credits receivable.

-Prepaid expenses increased from \$42,220 as at July 31, 2020 to \$87,369 as at October 31, 2020.
-The Company has advanced multimedia communication companies to disseminate corporate information and create awareness of the Company's projects. \$37,751 has been amortized over last three months for advertising and corporate project marketing.
+Prepaid expenses increased from \$42,220 as at July 31, 2020 to \$792,449 as at July 31, 2021. \$680,000 has been advanced for demonstration plant equipment and \$65,000 was prepaid for Rocher Deboule property drilling contract.
+The Company has advanced multimedia communication companies to disseminate corporate information and create awareness of the Company's projects. \$100,305 has been amortized over last twelve months for advertising and corporate project marketing.
 The Company expects to maintain dissemination of corporate and project progress information thus increasing trend in prepaid expenses.